zth/rescript-relay/reason-relay-documentation/docs/getting-started.md

 #### Tangent: A short introduction of the Relay Compiler

 Relay's compiler is responsible for taking all GraphQL operations defined in your code, analyze their relationships and check their validity.
-It then compiles them to generated files containing optimized artifacts that's what Relay actually use in runtime to make queries and understand the responses.
+It then compiles them to generated files containing optimized artifacts that Relay uses at runtime to make queries and understand the response.

 In addition to emitting runtime artifacts, the compiler also _emits ReasonML types through ReasonRelay's language plugin for the compiler_, describing your operations and their relationships.
 ReasonRelay takes these types and uses them to enforce type safety.